 Note that the emission spectrum is approximated as the power spectrum initialized with the most important vibrational contribution in the ground vibronic eigenstate of the excited state manifold (with more than 99\% population in the D\textsubscript{1} electronic state) and projected to the electronic ground state.

-The same is done in \cref{fig:linear_spectroscopy} (center panel), obtained with the LVC model in order to compare with the HEOM linear-response calculations.
-Let us recall that the total absorption spectrum to both excited states with HEOM is obtained \textit{a posteriori} by summing the spectra of the XX and YY cases so as to reproduce the weighting given in eq. (\ref{eq:absorption_ponderation_dipstr}).
+The same is done in \cref{fig:linear_spectroscopy} (center panel), obtained with the LVC model in order to compare with the HEOM linear-response spectrum obtained for the 3L model with the approximate level L7 without Matsubara terms.
+Convergence tests and comparison with the 2L model are presented in SI, section SI-V.C.
+Let us recall that the total absorption spectrum to both excited states with HEOM is obtained \textit{a posteriori} by summing the spectra of the XX and YY cases so as to reproduce the weighting given in \cref{eq:absorption_ponderation_dipstr}.
 Both absorption and emission spectra compare well for the two methods.
 We observe a larger discrepancy in the spectral region after \qty{4.0}{\electronvolt}, corresponding to the transitions toward the D\textsubscript{2} electronic excited state.

 In \cref{fig:linear_spectroscopy} (right panel), we now compare the results obtained by applying some specific oblique polarization (case (X+Y)(X+Y)) for checking its effect,

 The oblique absorption spectrum, $\sigma^{\text{Oblique}}(\omega)$ is obtained with ML-MCTDH from the isolated spectra with weights in the sum that are different from the previous case, $\sigma^{\text{Total}}(\omega)$.
 With HEOM, the oblique spectra are computed from \cref{eq:sigmaabs} and \cref{eq:sigmaem} with ${{\rho}_{{{\mu }_{+}}}}(0)=\sum\nolimits_{p}{\mu _{+}^{(p)}}{{\rho}_{S}}(0)$ and ${{\rho}_{{{\mu }_{-}}}}(\text{eq})=\sum\nolimits_{p}{\mu _{-}^{(p)}}{{\rho}_{S}}(\text{eq})$, respectively, and the dipole operators given by \cref{eq:mumoins} and \cref{eq:muplus}.